How student feedback is collected

 Uniarts Helsinki also participates in different thematic surveys that are carried out each year.
 Other parties, such as FSHS, also collect information and feedback from students.

 Uniarts Helsinki assesses its operations and collects feedback to improve the quality of teaching and to develop its operations.
-Student feedback is collected on teaching, studying and learning as well as on support services.
-Student feedback is utilised in the planning, implementation and development of education and teaching.
+We collect feedback from students concerning teaching, studying and learning as well as on support services.
+We make use of the feedback in the planning, implementation and development of education and teaching.
 By giving feedback, students can make themselves heard and have an opportunity to impact the implementation and development of teaching.

-The aim of Uniarts Helsinki is to promote a responsible feedback culture based on encouraging interaction between students and teachers and to produce meaningful feedback information.
-We use different feedback surveys that assess education, learning and teaching.
+The aim of Uniarts Helsinki is to promote a responsible and interactive feedback culture among students and teachers and to produce meaningful feedback data.
+We use various feedback surveys for assessing our education and teaching and students’ learning.
 You will be asked to reply to these surveys at different stages of your studies.
 These feedback surveys include applicant feedback, Bachelor’s Graduate Survey, career monitoring surveys, Rector’s Questionnaire and course feedback.
-Additionally, assessment and feedback information on education will be obtained via regular self-assessments and external assessments.
+We also conduct regular self-assessments and external assessments to gain information and feedback on our education.

-The collected feedback is documented, analysed and used to assess the need for development measures.
-This will also be communicated to the respondents.
+We document and analyse the feedback to assess the need for development measures, which will then be communicated to the respondents.

 Quality system

 Our quality work ensures that our everyday work and the management of Uniarts Helsinki are transparent, smooth and effective.
-The university has defined a quality policy.
-Our quality work adheres to this policy with the aim of supporting the implementation of our strategy and our core functions as well as clear and high-standard services.
+The university has established a quality policy.
+Our quality work adheres to this policy so that we can live out our strategy, fulfil our core duties and provide well-organised and high-standard services.

-The quality system is an amalgamation of the organised and documented nature of the university’s operations.
+Our quality system refers to our operations as a methodical and documented entity, which helps us ensure the implementation of our quality management objectives.
 The system comprises of the idea of continuous development.
 The quality system describes the different stages of quality management per function: planning, implementation, assessment and development.
 Additionally, the quality system describes the key methods and tools we use in quality assurance.

 The quality system is available to everyone in the electronic Quality Manual.
 You can find the Quality Manual in Uniarts Helsinki’s intranet Artsi.